Ribeirao Preto Sao Paulo, Brazil Travel Guide

 Major companies (Localiza, Unidas, Movida, Hertz, Avis) are available.
 Requires valid national license, IDP, and credit card (deposit).

-Less common for tourists.
-Check licensing, insurance, and the state of the traffic thoroughly before renting.
+Not as common for visitors.
+Check licensing, insurance, and the state of the traffic completely before renting.

 Official sharing programs are limited; some local shops offer leisure rentals.
-Better for parks than daily transport.
+More suitable for parks than daily transport.

 Drive on the right.
 Seatbelts mandatory.
 Speed limits enforced.
 Zero-tolerance for alcohol while driving.